National Capital Region (India): Proposed Orbital Rail Corridor (ORC)

+Railways

+It is also proposed in Regional Plan 2041, Delhi NCR that all railway lines in NCR should be 4 tracks by 2030 and 06 tracks by 2040, 100% electrified, broad gauge and of high speed, with latest safety systems, Train Autonomous Cicrumambutation System (TACS), Centralised Traffic Control (CTC), etc.

+Airports

+Currently there is only one international airport, which is Indira Gandhi Internal Airport Delhi.
+Another airport, Jewar Airport Noida which could become one of Asia's largest airports once full operational is expected to be completed in 2025.
+Another airport in Dr. Bhimrao Ambedkar Meerut Airport is proposed in Regional Plan 2041, Delhi NCR.

+Metro

+The city has several metro transit system where the largest network being Delhi Metro which serves Delhi and other regions of NCR including Faridabad, Noida, Gurgaon and Ghaziabad.
+Noida Metro and Meerut Metro that are separately managed by Uttar Pradesh Metro Rail Corporation are the other transit metro systems currently in operation in the city.
+While Gurgaon Metro set to be operated by Haryana Mass Rapid Transport Corporation Limited is under construction.

 Central National Capital Region

-The 2001 Regional Plan defined the "Delhi Metropolitan Area" (DMA) as comprising the controlled areas of contiguous towns of Ghaziabad–Loni and Noida in Uttar Pradesh; Faridabad–Ballabharh, Gurgaon, Bahadurgarh, Kundli and extension of Delhi Ridge in Haryana.
+The 2001 Regional Plan defined the "Delhi Metropolitan Area" (DMA) as comprising the controlled areas of contiguous towns of Ghaziabad–Loni and Noida in Uttar Pradesh; Faridabad–Ballabhgarh, Gurgaon, Bahadurgarh, Kundli and extension of Delhi Ridge in Haryana.
 The total area of DMA was 1696 km2, excluding the area of Delhi.

 Under the 2021 Regional plan, the Delhi Metropolitan Area was redesignated as "Central National Capital Region" (CNCR) wherein new areas were added.
-The CNCR comprises controlled areas of contiguous towns of Ghaziabad–Loni and Noida in Uttar Pradesh; Gurgaon–Manesar, Faridabad–Ballabgarh, Bahadurgarh, and Sonipat–Kundli in Haryana.
+The CNCR comprises controlled areas of contiguous towns of Ghaziabad–Loni and Noida in Uttar Pradesh; Gurgaon–Manesar, Faridabad–Ballabhgarh, Bahadurgarh, and Sonipat–Kundli in Haryana.
 The total area of CNCR (excluding NCT of Delhi) is approximately 2000 km2.

 The 2021 plan estimated the 2001 population of the CNCR outside of Delhi to be over 2.8 million, while Delhi's population was 13.8 million, yielding a total CNCR population of 16.6 million.
 As of 2016 the most recent population estimates have spanned 25.7 to 26.5 million people.

+Challenges to NCR

+Delhi NCR faces its own set of challenges.